 Where rock falls occur, the rock falls are, in most cases likely to be preceded by opening up of existing joints and formation of new cracks in the bedrock as the longwall extraction passes below.
 Also, should a rock fall occur at an existing cave or overhang, it is unlikely that all of the cave or overhang would be destroyed.
-It is expected that if rock falls occur where bats inhabit a cave or overhang, some of the bats could be killed by a rockfall, however, it is also possible that as the rock strata cracks most of the bats would be expected to escape and either reinhabit the same location or find an alternative habitat.
+It is expected that if rock falls occur where bats inhabit a cave or overhang, some of the bats could be injured or killed by a rock fall, however, it is also possible that as the rock strata cracks most of the bats would be expected to escape and either reinhabit the same location or find an alternative habitat.
 Similarly, if the bats were located in caves or crevices, the caves or crevices located above the proposed longwalls would likely by impacted by the proposed longwall extraction but it is unlikely that the habitats would be completely destroyed.
+Habitats located within the footprint of the northern out of pit emplacement will be covered during the filling operations.

-A discussion on the effects of subsidence on flora and fauna within the Study Area is included in a report by Ecovision Consulting and Marine Pollution Research (2008).
+A discussion on the effects of subsidence and emplacement on flora and fauna within the Study Area is included in a report by Ecovision Consulting and Marine Pollution Research (2008).